Configuration(Configuration) Management

 To create a ConfigMap, follow these steps.

-- All Services > Container > Kubernetes Engine Click the menu.
-Go to the Service Home page of Kubernetes Engine.
+- Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

-- Service Home on the page, click Configuration menu below ConfigMap.
-Go to the ConfigMap List page.
+- On the Service Home page, click ConfigMap under the Configuration menu.
+2. Navigate to the ConfigMap List page.

-- ConfigMap List page, select the cluster and namespace from the gear button at the top left, then click Create Object.
+- On the ConfigMap List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 To view detailed ConfigMap information, follow these steps.

-- All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+- Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

 - On the Service Home page, click ConfigMap under the Configuration menu.
-Navigate to the ConfigMap List page.
+2. Navigate to the ConfigMap list page.

-- ConfigMap List page, select the item you want to view detailed information for.
-You will be taken to the ConfigMap Details page.
+- Select the item you want to view detailed information for on the ConfigMap List page.
+4. Go to the ConfigMap Details page.

-- If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+- If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 - Click each tab to view the service information.

-- When editing content, click the Diff button to view the changed content
+- When editing content, you can click the Diff button to view the changed content

-Event Check the events that occurred within the config map Account information Check basic information about the Account such as Account name, location, creation date and time Metadata Information Check the metadata information of the ConfigMap Object Information Check the object information of the config map - In Data, rows are separated by
+event Check events that occurred in the ConfigMap Account Information Check basic information about the Account, such as name, location, and creation time.
+Metadata Information Check the metadata information of the ConfigMap Object Information Check the object information of the ConfigMap - Data separates rows with

-- - -, and value is displayed in textarea format - Binary Data’s value outputs the length value
+- - -, and value is displayed in a textarea format - Binary data’s value outputs the length value

 Table.
 ConfigMap detailed information items